Texas Administrative Code

 (31) maintaining motor vehicle liability insurance as required under the Texas Transportation Code;

-(34) responding to requests for assistance from the highest elected official of a political subdivision or from the department during a declared emergency or mass casualty situation according to national, state, regional and/or local plans, when authorized;
+(33) responding to requests for assistance from the highest elected official of a political subdivision or from the department during a declared emergency or mass casualty situation according to national, state, regional, or local plans, when authorized;

-(35) providing written notice to the department, RAC and Emergency Medical Task Force, if the EMS provider will make staff and equipment available during a declared emergency or mass casualty situation, for a state or national mission, when authorized;
+(34) providing written notice to the department, RAC, and Emergency Medical Task Force, if the EMS provider will make staff and equipment available during a declared emergency or mass casualty situation, for a state or national mission, when authorized;

-(36) assuring all EMS personnel receive continuing education on the provider's anaphylaxis treatment protocols.
-The provider shall maintain education and training records to include date, time, and location of such education or training for all its EMS personnel;
+(35) assuring all EMS personnel receive continuing education on the provider's anaphylaxis treatment protocols, and the provider must maintain education and training records to include date, time, and location of such education or training for all its EMS personnel;

-(37) immediately notify the department in writing when operations cease in any service area;
+(36) immediately notifying the department in writing when operations cease in any service area;

-(38) assure that all patients transported by stretcher must be in a department authorized EMS vehicle; and
+(37) assuring all patients transported by stretcher are in a department-authorized EMS vehicle; and

-(39) develop or adopt and then implement policies, procedures and protocols necessary for its operations as an EMS provider, and enforce all such policies, procedures and protocols.
+(38) developing or adopting and then implementing policies, procedures, and protocols necessary for its operations as an EMS provider, and enforcing all such policies, procedures, and protocols.

-(2) EMS providers shall submit a completed application, all other required documentation and a nonrefundable license renewal fee, no later than 90 days prior to the expiration date of the current license.
+(2) EMS providers must submit a completed application, all other required documentation, and a nonrefundable license renewal fee, no later than 90 calendar days prior to the expiration date of the current license.

-(A) When a complete application is received by the department 90 or more days prior to the expiration date of the current license that is to be renewed, the applicant shall submit a nonrefundable application fee of $400 per provider plus $180 for each EMS vehicle.
+(A) If a complete renewal application is received by the department 90 or more calendar days prior to the expiration date of the current license, the applicant must submit a nonrefundable application fee of $400 per provider plus $180 for each EMS vehicle.

-(B) When a complete application is received by the department 60 or more days, but less than 90 days prior to the expiration date of the current license that is to be renewed, the applicant shall submit a nonrefundable application fee of $450 per provider plus $180 for each EMS vehicle.
+(B) If a complete renewal application is received by the department 60 or more days, but less than 90 calendar days, prior to the expiration date of the current license, the applicant must submit a nonrefundable application fee of $450 per provider plus $180 for each EMS vehicle.

-(C) When a complete application is received by the department less than 60 days prior to the expiration of the current license, the applicant shall submit a nonrefundable application fee of $500 per provider plus $180 for each EMS vehicle.
+(C) If a complete renewal application is received by the department less than 60 days prior to the expiration of the current license, the applicant must submit a nonrefundable application fee of $500 per provider plus $180 for each EMS vehicle.

-(D) If the application for renewal is received by the department after the expiration date of the current license, it is deemed to be untimely filed and that license expires on its expiration date.
+(D) If the application for renewal is received by the department after the expiration date of the current license, that license expires on its expiration date.
 The EMS provider will be required to file a new initial application and follow the initial application process.

 (E) An EMS provider may not operate after its license has expired.

 (p) Provisional License.
-The department may issue an EMS provisional license if an urgent need exists in a service area when the department finds that the applicant is in substantial compliance with the provisions of this section and if the public interest would be served.
-A provisional license shall be effective for no more than 30 days from the date of issuance.
+The department may issue an EMS provisional license if an urgent need exists in a service area when the department finds the applicant is in substantial compliance with the provisions of this section and if the public interest would be served.
+A provisional license is effective for no more than 30 days from the date of issuance.

 (1) An EMS provider may apply for a provisional license by submitting a written request and a nonrefundable fee of $30.